xiaomingaaa/xiaomingaaa.github.io/_pages/about.md

 I am a PhD in Department of Computer Science, Hunan University.
 I worked with Professor [Xiangxiang Zeng](https://scholar.google.com/citations?user=B20HBMIAAAAJ&hl=en) and [Bosheng Song](https://scholar.google.com.hk/citations?user=n2szdRoAAAAJ&hl=zh-CN).
 Previously I worked as research intern in [Amazon Shanghai AI Lab](), [Huawei Cloud]() and full-time Research Engineer in [Alibaba]().

-My research interests mainly focus on Knowledge Graph and its application in biological problems.
+My research interests mainly focus on Knowledge Graph, LLM and their application in biological problems.
 Currently I’m working on drug discovery and molecule edit/generation with model Transparency.

 # What’s new?
 * [09/2024] One paper about visual screening is accepted on *TKDE*! .